Yu-Group/covid19-severity-prediction/_includes/03_models.md

 "flattening-the-curve" impacts of interventions such as social distancing and shelter in place orders.
 Details are in the [paper](https://www.stat.berkeley.edu/~binyu/ps/papers2020/covid19_paper.pdf).

 <img src="results/forecasts.svg" style="width:100%;">
+**5-day forecasts for selected counties**: Prediction intervals are based on the historical performance of our predictors (narrower for counties where the forecasts were accurate).
+If we denote $err$ as the largest normalized absolute error for a given county in the past five days, then our prediction interval has the form $[prediction \cdot (1 - err), prediction \cdot (1 + err)]$.

+This scatterplot shows the accuracy of our 3-day predictions (predicting today from 3 days ago).
+Bubble size corresponds to county size (this plot omits counties which have no recorded deaths as of today).

 <figure class="video_container">
   <iframe src="results/predictions.html" frameborder="0" allowfullscreen="true" width="100%" height="650px"> </iframe>
 </figure>
-**Predictive accuracy**: This scatterplot shows the accuracy of our 3-day predictions (predicting today from 3 days ago).
+**Predictive accuracy**: Accuracy of our 3-day predictions (predicting today from 3 days ago).
 Bubble size corresponds to county size (this plot omits counties which have no recorded deaths as of today).